-Finding and confirming the build number can make sure that your system is up-to-date.
-Also, some of the features and tools work on certain build numbers (or later) only.
-Do not confuse the build with the edition.
-The edition indicates what type/version of Windows 10 you have.
-You can have Windows 10 Home, Professional, and Enterprise.
-It depends on the purpose and environment you are using Windows 10.
-But the Build number clearly indicates whether your system is using the latest final release of Windows OS relevant to you.
-As there is no Service Pack (SP) 1, 2 concept in Windows 10, build number plays the major role here.
+The edition indicates what type of Windows 10/11 you have.
+You can have Windows Home, Professional, and Enterprise.
+It depends on the purpose and environment you are using the OS.
+But the Build number indicates whether your system is using the latest final release of Windows OS relevant to you.

-How to Find the Build Number of Windows 10 in GUI
+How to Check Version and Build Number of Windows 10/11 in GUI

 1) From Settings App